About

 ATHLETE SUPPORT & CAREER PLANNING

 This is the foundation.
-We map out a plan with you—balancing performance and mental health, opportunity and protection, ambition and wellbeing.
-We focus on the full picture: competition planning, long-term strategy, transitions between levels or countries, and life after sport.
-This isn’t a program you purchase.
-It’s an ongoing partnership that evolves as you do.
+I map out a plan with you — balancing performance and mental health, opportunity and protection, ambition and wellbeing.
+The focus is on the full picture: competition planning, long-term strategy, transitions between levels or countries, and the life that comes after sport.
+It’s not a program you purchase.
+It’s an ongoing partnership that evolves as you do, and it doesn’t pause when the season ends or the contract gets signed.
+The work continues for as long as you want it to.

 PATHWAY DEVELOPMENT

-Whether you’re pushing toward Olympic qualification, breaking into professional football, or charting a new goal entirely, we help you build a sustainable route.
-We identify opportunities, create structure, and walk the path with you—through setbacks, pivots, and the unglamorous grind no one sees.
+Whether you’re an athlete pushing toward Olympic qualification, breaking into professional football, or charting a different goal entirely, I help you build a sustainable route.
+That means identifying opportunities, creating structure, and walking the path with you — through the setbacks, the pivots, and the unglamourous grind no one sees.

 LIFE AFTER SPORT

-The transition no one prepares you for.
-We don’t wait until your career ends to think about what’s next.
-From day one, we’re helping you build an identity, purpose, and opportunities beyond the game.
-Because you’re more than your sport.
-And your value doesn’t end when the final whistle blows.
+I don’t wait until your career ends to start thinking about what’s next.
+From day one, I’m working with you on building an identity, a purpose, and opportunities that exist beyond the game — so that when the day comes, it’s not a cliff.
+It’s a doorway.
+Because you’re more than your sport, and your value doesn’t end when the final whistle blows.

 Sara and I started working together when she had no major achievements yet.
 That’s important.
 Because this work isn’t about attaching to already-successful athletes.
 It’s about believing in someone’s potential and investing in the relationship long before the medals come.